 Crackle Review: My girlfriend and I are both political science graduates with a strong interest in stories of political intrigue.
 Recently she had expressed in the 2011 movie The Ides Of March so last night after she cooked me an amazing dinner we decided to check it out.

 After firing up the Roku 3 and using its amazing search feature we found that the only service currently offering the movie for free was Crackle.
-This ended up being a two sided good thing because it gave me a chance to watch a good movie with my girlfriend and gave me a chance to review one of the great alternatives to cable TV: Crackle review which I have sparsely used until now.
+This ended up being a two sided good thing because it gave me a chance to watch a good movie with my girlfriend and gave me a chance to review one of the great service: Crackle review which I have sparsely used until now.

 Considering that Crackle is a totally free service the movie selection is quite good.
 Though they don’t have anything too recent but they have movies that are 2 – 3 years old and many older mainstream hit movies, enough to keep you busy if this were your only option and occasionally some things you won’t find on Netflix, Amazon, or Redbox.
 The TV selection is still pretty slim and while they have some big name selections like Seinfeld or Married With Children it is only select episodes and not the entire series… it kind of reminds me of those “Best of…” DVD sets that were released in the late 1990’s when studios weren’t totally sold on the idea of people watching TV show episodes back to back.